 Maybe it’s something as simple as a better understanding of chocolate, and every time you eat it in the future, you’ll remember that class you took in Lima… In that way, travel isn’t something that you experience once in that moment, but something you take with you forever.

 Traveling to Peru soon?
-Be sure to book your hostel or hotel from Booking.com now to save.
+Be sure to book your hostel or hotel from Booking.com now to save, and check out my guide about where to stay in Lima or the best Lima hostels to help you decide.
 For multi-week stays, I personally prefer booking with Airbnb.
 And don’t forget to purchase travel insurance for Peru to protect yourself against injury, theft, and sickness.
 I use and recommend World Nomads.

 Did you enjoy this post about the best Lima tours?
 Please take a moment to share it on Facebook, Pinterest, or Twitter.